MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationRoot.md

                   - `[Category6 <String>]`: The label associated with Category 6
                 - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
                   - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can't be updated.
+After it is set, this property can’t be updated.
               - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Collection of tasks in the plan.
               - `[Title <String>]`: Required.
 Title of the plan.
             - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans shared with the user.
           - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           - `[PreferredLanguage <String>]`: The preferred language for the user.
 Should follow ISO 639-1 Code; for example en-US.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values)
           - `[PreferredName <String>]`: The preferred name for the user.
 Returned only on $select.
-          - `[Presence <IMicrosoftGraphPresence1>]`: presence
+          - `[Presence <IMicrosoftGraphPresence>]`: presence
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Id <String>]`: Read-only.
             - `[Activity <String>]`: The supplemental information to a user's availability.
 Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive, InAMeeting, Offline, OffWork, OutOfOffice, PresenceUnknown, Presenting, UrgentInterruptionsOnly.